-Table 10-7: Neighborhood Center Zoning District Residential Building De Multi-family Attached When Units Not on Sublots Multi-family Stacked Facade Modulation Structures shall incorporate elements of variation on any façade facing a frontage, public open space, be achieved as follows: or common open spa ace.
-Variation sha For multi-family attached buildings when units are not on sublots, one of the following shall be incostructure: Variation in the façade depth of adjoining dwelling units of at least 3'.
-Such variation shall exter b.
-Architectural features, such as balconies, bay windows, or other elements along the façade of standards of Article 18. nd the entire height o f the façade.
-For multi-family stacked buildings 150' or more in length, recesses or projections of the façade of a in width are required at intervals of no more than 60 linearly'.
-This shall not be required on any portion more in height above average grade.
-Main Street ✓ $\checkmark$ 4-5 Lane Avenue/Boulevard ✓ $\checkmark$ 6 or more Lane Avenue/Boulevard ✓ $\checkmark$ 2-3 Lane Avenue ✓ $\checkmark$ Transit Station, Off-Street Public Path, Public Park ✓ $\checkmark$ Other - Primary ✓ $\checkmark$ Secondary ✓ $\checkmark$ Parkway (when only frontage or adjacent to shared-use path) ✓ $\checkmark$ Limited Access Building Base and Entrance Design A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
-The number of prominent entrances required shall be determined by the building length along the frontage and the maximum spacing in G of Table 10-3.
-In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may count as a required prominent entrance for both frontages, subject to the following: ✓ √ A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
+Multi-family Attached When Units Not on Sublots Multi-family Stacked Facade Modulation Structures shall incorporate elements of variation on any façade facing a frontage, public open space be achieved as follows: , or common open spa ace.
+Variation sha For multi-family attached buildings when units are not on sublots, one of the following shall be incestructure: Variation in the façade depth of adjoining dwelling units of at least 3'.
+Such variation shall external b.
+Architectural features, such as balconies, bay windows, or other elements along the façade of standards of Article 18. end the entire height o f the façade.
+For multi-family stacked buildings 150' or more in length, recesses or projections of the façade of in width are required at intervals of no more than 60 linearly'.
+This shall not be required on any portior more in height above average grade.
+Main Street $\checkmark$ $\checkmark$ 4-5 Lane Avenue/Boulevard ✓ ~ 6 or more Lane Avenue/Boulevard ~ $\checkmark$ 2-3 Lane Avenue ~ $\checkmark$ Transit Station, Off-Street Public Path, Public Park ✓ $\checkmark$ Other - Primary ✓ ✓ Secondary ✓ ✓ Parkway (when only frontage or adjacent to shared-use path) ✓ $\checkmark$ Limited Access Building Base and Entrance Design A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
+The number of prominent entrances required shall be determined by the building length along the frontage and the maximum spacing in G of Table 10-3. on the corner may count as a required prominent entrance for both frontages, subject to the following: A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
 Two of the following shall be included: A chamfered or rounded corner design.
 Awnings, canopies, or other covered entry features.
 Special paving, landscape, or lighting features.
-Unique architectural detailing that emphasizes the corner entry.
-The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordina frontage.
-In the case of a building with individual units with multiple exterior entrances, at least one of shall be a prominent entrance and that entrance shall be located on the highest frontage classification the entrances for eac h individual unit Main Street ✓ $\checkmark$ 4-5 Lane Avenue/Boulevard ✓ $\checkmark$ 6 or more Lane Avenue/Boulevard ✓ $\checkmark$ 2-3 Lane Avenue ✓ $\checkmark$ Transit Station, Off-Street Public Path, Public Park $\checkmark$ $\checkmark$
+Unique architectural detailing that emphasizes the corner entry. ~ ~ The primary pedestrian entry shall be a prominent entrance along a frontage as defined by this Ordina frontage, or along a common open space as per Table 10-5 above.
+In the case of a building with indiv entrances, at least one of the entrances for each individual unit shall be a prominent entrance and that highest frontage classification as per the hierarchy in Section 3.5.D. vidual units with multip ole exterior Main Street ✓ ✓ 4-5 Lane Avenue/Boulevard ✓ ✓ 6 or more Lane Avenue/Boulevard ✓ $\checkmark$ 2-3 Lane Avenue ✓ $\checkmark$